-One molecular target that aids thymoquinone in preventing cisplatin-induced cochlear damage or ototoxicity is antioxidant enzymes [10].
-The most important endogenous antioxidant enzyme in the human body is superoxide dismutase (SOD).
+One molecular target that aids thymoquinone in preventing cisplatin-induced cochlear damage or ototoxicity is antioxidant enzymes [10]. a key endogenous antioxidant enzyme in the human body is superoxide dismutase (SOD).
 It is the first defense against oxidative stress [11].
 Evaluation of SOD expression serves as a reliable indicator for measuring the level of oxidative stress in cochlear tissue [12].
-The purpose of this study is to evaluate how well thymoquinone antioxidants reduce oxidative damage caused by cisplatin.
+This study aimed to evaluate how well thymoquinone antioxidants reduce oxidative damage caused by cisplatin.
 This will be achieved by examining in SOD expression within the cochlear tissue of Wistar rats.